Deepan-Karmakar/p5.js-tutorial/Positioning-your-canvas.md

 This will display a 100x100 pink square at the top-left of your browser window.

-## Centering the sketch on the page
+## Centering the sketch on the page with CSS

 We can add a stylesheet that uses [flexible box layout](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) to vertically and horizontally center our sketch on the page: